cset2200/materials/README.md

-# materials
+# CSET 2200 - University of Toledo
-CSET 2200 class materials
+This repository will hold information for the CSET2200 class for Spring 2017